wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 It contains important details about your project, including any scripts that can be run on the project, and any dependencies.

 Dependencies are the external packages or modules that your project needs to run properly.
-For the purposes of block development, the only dependency you need is a development dependency of the `@wordpress/scripts` package.
+For the purposes of block development, the dependency you need is a development dependency of the `@wordpress/scripts` package.
 These dependencies are what are installed in your `node_modules` directory.

 The `scripts` object contains a list of command line scripts that can be run during development.
 The most important of these are:

- - `build` which compiles the JavaScript and SASS files in the `src` directory into the `build` directory
+ - `build` which compiles the files from the `src` directory into the `build` directory
  - `start` which starts a development server that watches for changes to the files in the `src` directory and automatically compiles them into the `build` directory

 You will learn how to use these scripts when you start developing your block.